Code-Institute-Submissions/Coffee-Compass/README.md

 - I've implemented Jasmine Testing for the Rock Paper Scissors game and all tests have passed the required tests.
 - I ran the CSS through a CSS checker and no errors found [CSS Checker](https://jigsaw.w3.org/css-validator/)
 - I ran the code through a HTML checker and no errors found with only warnings for no "H" titles in certain sectiona elements.
 This was left empty due to them being dymanically filled with Javascript.
 [HTML Checker](https://validator.w3.org/nu/#l96c39)
-- There were nono errors found when running the Javascript through [JSHint](https://jshint.com/) only warnings that I was using ES6 that may not be compatable to all browsers.
+- There were nono errors found when running the Javascript through [JSHint](https://jshint.com/) only warnings that I was using ES6 syntax that may not be compatable to all browsers.

 ## Deployment
+- Open the GitHub console
+- Type in "Python3 -m http.server"
+- Open up port 8000

-## Credits
+# Credits
 ## Content
 ### Colors
 - logo color:#CC9B65